Download PDF - 392 KB

 With more than 20 percent of national income before the automotive and engineering industries, the real estate industry is one of the largest economic sectors in Germany.
 The dynamic business environment opens up new growth opportunities, but also brings with it new challenges and risks.
 Market participants must ensure that they anticipate developments in the markets at an early stage.
 Therefore, their success depends to a large extent on valid market information.
 PwC’s Real Estate Monitor provides monthly information on key capital market benchmarks that highlight current trends in the real estate industry.

-In December 2024, the PwC Real Estate Indices for residential and commercial property holders decreased.
-While the index for residential property holders declined by -2.5% on average to 172 points, the index for commercial property holders dropped by -3.7% during the same period, reaching 204 points.
-The EBITDA multiples for Residential (27.1x) have increased slightly compared to the previous quarters.
-In contrast, the EBITDA multiples for Commercial (17.6x) have reached a lower level.
-This trend can also be seen in the indices.
+In February 2025, the PwC Real Estate Indices for residential and commercial property holders followed different trends.
+While the index for residential property holders grew by +0.4% on average to 171 points, the index for commercial property holders dropped by -1.8% during the same period, reaching 207 points.
+The WACC for German real estate companies remained unchanged at 5.6% (+/- 0 bps), whereas the global counterpart increased to 7.4% (+10 bps).

 Stock price data per company within the respective peer group is collected using the S&P Capital IQ Data Idem „IQ_ClosePrice_Adj“.
 Capital IQ defines the Close Price as: The closing price of the day, calculated once per day after the market close.
 Close prices are adjusted for stock splits, cash dividends, rights offerings, and spin-offs.
 The underlying peer groups are revised and adjusted once per year on 31 December.
 New players on the German real estate market are thus identified and included, while delisted companies are excluded.